-An item specific capacity assessment is completed to assess a person’s capacity in any area that we have been instructed to assess.
-As capacity is item and time specific we will need to have one or two specific questions that are to be addressed.
-Examples of assessments we have completed before are capacity to decide where to reside, capacity to marry or capacity to decide who someone sees.
+An Item Specific Capacity Assessment is completed to assess a person’s capacity in any area that we have been instructed to assess.
+As capacity is item and time specific, we will need to have one or two specific questions that are to be addressed.
+Examples of assessments we have completed include capacity to decide where to reside, capacity to marry or capacity to decide who someone sees.

-If your instructions include multiple questions to be asked, please note that we will only complete as many questions in one assessment as the client is happy or able to.
-If it is deemed necessary another visit can be arranged to discuss further questions, however there will be a small additional change.
+If your instructions include multiple questions to be asked, please note that we will only complete as many questions in one assessment as the client is happy with or able to complete.
+If it is deemed necessary, another virtual assessment can be arranged to discuss further questions, however there will be a small additional charge.

 The information we require depends on the points being assessed, but we will need information surrounding that question.
-Our specialist capacity assessors use the information provided to us prior to the assessment to construct a question set and then use the information to verify the information given.
+Our expert Capacity Assessors use the information provided to us prior to the assessment to construct a question set and then use the information to verify the information given.

-The assessment is very much conversational, with open questions, with the focus remaining centred around the person being assessed.
-The questions will cover the points being addressed and if there is any documentation the assessor will also take the client through that.
+The assessment will take place via video link through the use of a smartphone, tablet, laptop or computer with webcam.
+This can take place at the client’s home or at a place where they feel comfortable and is very much conversational, with open questions, and the focus remaining centred around the person being assessed.
+The questions will cover the points being addressed and if there is any documentation the Assessor will also take the client through that.

-To discuss arranging an item specific capacity assessment with TSF please contact us for further details.
+To discuss arranging an Item Specific Capacity Assessment, please contact us for further details.